We appreciate your patience while we work to update our website.

 Vicki L. Ruiz is Distinguished Professor Emerita of History and Chicano/Latino Studies at the University of California, Irvine.
 A first generation college-bound student, she received her PhD in History from Stanford University in 1982.
-From there, she went on to become an award-winning scholar and educator.
-She is the author of Cannery Women, Cannery Lives and From Out of the Shadows: Mexican Women in Twentieth- Century America and co-author of Created Equal: A History of the United States.
-Over the course of her career, Ruiz has participated in numerous public history and community engagement programs, served as Dean of the School of Humanities at UC Irvine, and mentored four generations of graduate students from UC Davis, Claremont Graduate School, Arizona State, and UC Irvine (chairing 26 dissertations).
-She has received numerous awards and honors for her work from the National Women’s History Project, American Academy of Arts and Sciences, New York Public Library, and the Immigration and Ethnic History Association.
+An award-winning scholar and educator, she is the author of Cannery Women, Cannery Lives and From Out of the Shadows: Mexican Women in Twentieth- Century America and co-author of Created Equal: A History of the United States.She and Virginia Sánchez Korrol co-edited the three-volume Latinas in the United States: A Historical Encyclopedia, which received a 2007 “Best in Reference” Award from the New York Public Library.Over the course of her career, Ruiz has participated in numerous public history and community engagement programs, including Arizona State’s Hispanic-Mother Daughter Program.
+From 2007-2012, she served as Dean of the School of Humanities at UC Irvine.
+In 2012 Professor Ruiz was inducted into the American Academy of Arts and Sciences.
+Directing twenty-six dissertations, she has mentored four generations of graduate students from UC Davis, Claremont Graduate School, Arizona State, and UC Irvine.
+The National Women’s History Project named her a 2015 Honoree in recognition of her scholarship.
+Ruiz has also received a lifetime achievement award from the Immigration and Ethnic History Association.
 She is past president of the Organization of American Historians and the American Historical Association.
-On September 10, 2015, President Barack Obama awarded Vicki L. Ruiz the National Humanities Medal, the first Latina so honored
+On September 10, 2015, President Barack Obama awarded Vicki L. Ruiz the National Humanities Medal, the eighth UC faculty member and first Latina so honored